The Principles of Discipleship

 Each time the circle of disciples contracted the revelation, authority, and responsibility increased.

 Therefore, having received this model of discipleship from the Lord Jesus and His disciples, and having the understanding that some disciples are prepared only for the milk of God’s Word (1 Peter 2:2) while others are able to progress on to more solid food (Hebrews 5:14), the A.D.W. will advance the Disciple toward the degree of Perfect at a pace suited to his/her ability (and desire) to mature.

 What follows is a Way of discipleship that will be applied throughout the fellowship of A.D.W.
 It is our sincere prayer that the initiate will enter upon these mysteries with a heart submitted to both the High Priest of our profession (Christ, Hebrews 3:1) and His holy apostolic church.

 The Disciples of the Way will always conduct themselves by two directives:

-1. The Prime Directive: In essentials, unity; In nonessentials, liberty; In all things, charity.
+2. The Secondary Directive: In essentials, unity; In nonessentials, liberty; In all things, charity.